This blog may contain affiliate links. Read our disclosure policy for more info.

 The Museum is a one-hour drive from Lethbridge down Highway #5.
 It’s open Wednesday through Sunday from 9 am to 4 pm.
-Admission for a family is $40 CAD, and adults are $15.
+Admission for a family is $40 CAD, and for adults $15 CAD.

 16. Spend the day at Waterton Lakes National Park

 A 1.5-hour drive will take you from Lethbridge to Waterton Lakes National Park in Canada’s famous Rocky Mountains.
 It costs $21 CAD per family or group to access the park (if you don’t already have a Parks Canada Discovery Pass).

 There are countless activities and things to do while in Waterton.
 The trail to Bears Hump is a tourist favorite as you get spectacular views of the mountains and townsite from a moderate one-hour hike.